 Mean score of companies in the Recreation and Sports Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Taylor Made Golf Company, Inc.'s score of 18 is higher than 84% of the industry.
+Taylor Made Golf Company, Inc.'s score of 23 is lower than 68% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-Taylor Made Golf Company, Inc. is not committed to any reduction initiatives we track.
+Taylor Made Golf Company, Inc. is not participating in any of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.